AImageLab-zip/IM-Fuse/MaM/documentation/dataset_format.md

 - **dataset.json** contains metadata of the dataset.

 The scheme introduced [above](#what-do-training-cases-look-like) results in the following folder structure.
 Given is an example for the first Dataset of the MSD: BrainTumour.
-This dataset hat four input channels: FLAIR (0000), T1w (0001), T1gd (0002) and T2w (0003).
+This dataset had four input channels: FLAIR (0000), T1w (0001), T1gd (0002) and T2w (0003).
 Note that the imagesTs folder is optional and does not have to be present.

     nnUNet_raw/Dataset001_BrainTumour/